-When your baby is born prematurely, you will be plunged into a situation of uncertainty as her condition fluctuates.
+When your baby is born prematurely, you will be plunged into a situation of uncertainty as their condition fluctuates.
 You may need to take in a huge amount of medical and technical detail in a very short space of time.

 As well as feeling joy, love and happiness at the birth of your baby, this period can also be extremely stressful and overwhelming.
 It is not unusual to feel quite exhausted and unhappy or tearful for several months after having your baby.